 Progressive web apps (PWAs) look like website extensions that can be saved on your device.
 They use web browser APIs that can give users a native app-like experience across devices.
 They are simple web pages that act like apps, work on insufficient data, and need no installation or manual updation.

-Now that you know the types of mobile apps and once you select the type, we can now move on to the next step, which is steps on how to create an app/ mobile app development process.
+Now that you know the types of mobile apps and once you select the type, we can move on to the next step, which is steps on how to create a mobile app development process.
 The mobile app development stages are similar for all types.

 How Apps are Made – Stages and Steps in Mobile App Development Process